Medria: Robust IoT Infrastructure Enables the Monitoring of Livestock Operations 24/7

 Medria performs real-time analysis of up to 300,000 animals based on 500,000 metrics that are collected every 30 minutes.
 Sensors are inserted inside the animals, and farmers are notified via SMS alerts about health-related scenarios such as dietary problems, changes in body temperature, or imminent calving.

-- 18 OVH Dedicated Servers ensure the app’s high availability.
+- 18 OVHcloud Dedicated Servers ensure the app’s high availability.

 - 12 TB of data is collected, stored, and analyzed in the database.